resumetozero/multi-model-med-sight-via-reasoning/README.md

-# Med-Sight | Multimodal Medical AI Platform
+# Multi-Model Med-Sight via Reasoning

-A comprehensive medical AI platform for processing clinical reports and diagnostic scans using multimodal embeddings and vector search.
+A comprehensive multimodal medical AI platform that leverages advanced reasoning agents to process clinical reports and diagnostic scans using multimodal embeddings and vector search.
+The system integrates vision, reflection, and routing agents to provide intelligent analysis of medical data with semantic correlation and disease detection.

 ## 🚀 Quick Start